 DSGN 360-0 Design Competition Undergraduate teams compete in McCormick's annual autonomous robot contest.
 Work begins winter quarter; teams must pass a qualifying milestone to register for credit in spring quarter.
 Students may register for this course no more than twice.

-DSGN 370-0 Engineering Design Portfolio and Presentation Creation of design projects that showcase engineering work and further career goals.
+DSGN 370-0 Portfolio Development and Presentation Creation of design projects that showcase engineering work and further career goals.
 The portfolio physically presents a story that embodies its creator's goals.

-DSGN 371-0 Communicating Complex Data (.5 unit) Best practices in creating graphs, tables, and diagrams to communicate complex technical data clearly and powerfully.
+DSGN 371-0 Communicating Complex Data (.5 units) Best practices in creating graphs, tables, and diagrams to communicate complex technical data clearly and powerfully.
 Emphasis on display of complex data as evidence in support of effective arguments.

 DSGN 380-1,2 Industrial Design Projects I, II Design thinking; user-centric principles of design and DFM.
 Industrial design project for personal portfolio development.
 Concept ideation and sketching; use of discovery research and data visualization; problem framing and prototyping; design for manufacturing, Keyshot rendering, rapid prototyping.
+Prerequisite: 320 or both 220 and 240.